RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-crdb.md

     "123"
     ```

-1. Enter `exit` to exit the redis-cli context and enter `exit` again to exit the
-   RS container of node 1 in cluster 1.
-1. To see that the key replicated to cluster 2, repeat the steps to switch your
-   context into the RS container of node 1 in cluster 2, run the redis-cli and
+1. Enter the terminal of node 1 in cluster 2, run the redis-cli, and
    retrieve key1.

     The output of the commands looks like this:

     ```src
-    $ docker exec -it rp2_node1 bash
     $ redis-cli -p 12000
     127.0.0.1:12000> get key1
     "123"